MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-connector-graph.md

  - Force change password for created user at next sign – this option is used for new user that will be created during the export.
 If option is enabled, then [forceChangePasswordNextSignIn](https://developer.microsoft.com/en-us/graph/docs/api-reference/v1.0/resources/passwordprofile) property will be set to true, otherwise it will be false.

-## Configuring the connector schema and operations
+## Configure the connector schema and operations

-12. Configure the schema.
+1. Configure the schema.
 The connector supports the following list of object types when used with the Graph v1.0 endpoint:

 -   User